MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/how-to-name-resources-by-using-qualifiers.md

 ---
 author: stevewhims
 Description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
-title: Tailor your resources for language, scale, and other qualifiers
+title: Tailor your resources for language, scale, high contrast, and other qualifiers
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/10/2017